dqops/dqo/docs/dqo-concepts/data-storage-of-data-quality-results.md

-# Data quality results storage in DQOps
+---
+title: How Data Quality Results are Stored?
+Examples and Best Practices
+---
+# How Data Quality Results are Stored?
+Examples and Best Practices
-Read this guide to learn how DQOps stores data quality results locally, to enable even offline work, and monitoring on-premise or sensitive data sources.
+Read this guide to learn how to store data quality results in local Parquet files or push to data lakes to monitor on-premise or sensitive data sources.

 ## Data format
 In DQOps, sensor readouts and check results are stored as Apache Parquet files following the Apache